-Before 1986 the courts took the position that partisan or political gerrymandering was not justiciable.
+Before 1986 the courts took the position that partisan or political gerrymandering was justiciable.
 In Davis v.
 Bandemer, 478 U.S. 109 (1986), the United States Supreme Court stated that political gerrymandering is justiciable.
 However, the Court determined that the challengers of the legislative redistricting plan failed to prove that the plan denied them fair representation.
-The Court stated that a particular "group's electoral power is not unconstitutionally diminished by the simple fact of an apportionment scheme that makes winning elections more difficult, and a failure of proportional representation alone does not constitute impermissible discrimination under the Equal Protection Clause."
-The Court concluded that "unconstitutional discrimination occurs only when the electoral system is arranged in a manner that will consistently degrade a voter's or group of voters' influence on the political process as a whole."
+The Court stated that a particular "group's electoral power is not unconstitutionally diminished by the simple fact of an apportionment scheme that makes winning elections more difficult, and a failure of proportional representation does not constitute alone under impermissible discrimination the Egual The Court concluded that Protection Clause." "unconstitutional discrimination occurs only when the electoral system is arranged in a manner that will consistently degrade a voter's or group of voters' influence on the political process as a whole."
 Therefore, to support a finding of unconstitutional discrimination, there must be evidence of continued frustration of the will of the majority of the voters or effective denial to a minority of voters of a fair chance to influence the political process.

 In 1988 a federal district court in California determined that a partisan gerrymandering case was justiciable.
 In Badham v.
-Eu, 694 F. Supp.
+Eu, 694 F.Supp.
 664 (1988), the court ruled that the challengers of the California congressional redistricting plan failed to demonstrate that they had been denied a fair chance to influence the political process.
 The Supreme Court summarily affirmed the district court's ruling without an opinion in 1989.